joric/keycaps/README.md

 All copyrights to resource files belong to their respective owners.

-Last version uses an unchanged copy of [serial.js](https://github.com/ijprest/keyboard-layout-editor/blob/master/serial.js) to account for undocumented format features.
+Last version uses an unchanged copy of [serial.js](https://github.com/ijprest/keyboard-layout-editor/blob/master/serial.js) to account for undocumented features.

 ## References